DgenR-8/Rock-Paper-Scissors/README.md

-Features such as ternary operators, switch / case statements, utilizing the import of Scanner and Random class packages, if statements, while loops method chaining and so on will be used as reference for future programs and applications.
+Features such as ternary operators, switch / case statements, utilizing the import of Scanner and Random class packages, if statements, while loops method chaining and so on.

-This is for me to better understand the efficient use of code.
+This small project will be used as reference for future programs and applications to better understand the efficient use of code.